 Babysitting exchanges work best within a community where some level of trust has already been established.
 Will your co-op be part of your mom’s group, your place of worship, school, sports team, or apartment building?
-Neighborhood-based co-ops are most successful when the area is cohesive, perhaps bound together by a town newsletter, a historic designation, or active civic association.
+Neighborhood-based co-ops are most successful when the area is cohesive, perhaps bound together by a home-owners association or historic designation.

 Another option would be to start a co-op with your circle of friends.
 However, friends sometimes don’t feel as comfortable with the formality of a structured co-op and might be better off arranging babysitting swaps.

 Here is another version of an informal babysitting swap: babysitting parties.
 In this scenario, one family hosts all the children in the group (for a movies and popcorn party or similar) while the rest of the parents get to go out.

 Families rotate being hosts one or two Saturdays a month or every weekend.
 This set-up works best when families have children of similar ages, as infants can require more attention than is possible with bigger groups.